 Keep in mind that there were a number of changes introduced to the CIS on 6 April 2021, designed to tackle abuse of the system.
 An HMRC policy paper describes these changes in detail.

-What else would you like to know about the Construction Industry Scheme?
+Do you have any unanswered questions after reading our Construction Industry Scheme guide?
 Let us know in the comments below.

 As the UK's biggest business insurance provider, we know the importance of covering your tools.
 Why not take a look now and build a quick, tailored tool insurance quote?